Asbestos Roof Refurbishments & Painting

 Active ingredients in the Primer and Topcoat also resist the growth of moss and lichen.

-The system has been specified and used extensively throughout South Africa for over 20 years in areas such as Government, Local Councils, Commercial Industry and Schools and Private Dwellings
+The system has been specified and used extensively throughout South Africa for over 20 years in areas such as Government, Local Councils, Commercial Industry and Schools and Private Dwellings as a Home Owner selling wanting to sell your house with an Asbestos Roof.

 In Summary

-• Binds unstable Asbestos fibres
+Binds unstable Asbestos fibres

-• Prevents spread of airborne asbestos fibre
+Prevents spread of airborne asbestos fibre

-• No downtime or expensive shutdowns
+No downtime or expensive shutdowns

-• No high pressure cleaning required
+No high pressure cleaning required

-• Low cost vs expensive replacement and the proper asbestos disposal costs
+Low cost vs expensive replacement and the proper asbestos disposal costs

-• Installed by certified installers only
+Installed by certified installers only

-• 10 year guarantee.
+10 year guarantee.

-Other Services we offer
+Other Services We Offer

 Waterproofing

-Waterproofing of concrete decks with 4 mm heat fuse malthoid system, waterproofing of parapet walls, box gutters, chimneys, exterior walls and side and headwall flashings
+Waterproofing of concrete decks with 4 mm heat fuse malthoid system, waterproofing of parapet walls, box gutters, chimneys, exterior walls and side and headwall flashings.

 Painting